tjvantoll/articles/js-in-2018/article.md

 What separates JS-driven native frameworks from Cordova-based approaches is that JS-driven native frameworks use native user interface components, and therefore abandon web concepts like HTML and the DOM.
 For example, the following gif shows off a sample NativeScript app in action.

 ![](examples-nativescript.gif)
-_The [NativeScript examples app](https://www.nativescript.org/nativescript-example-application), which you can try for yourself by searching for “NativeScript Examples” in the iOS App Store or Google Play._
+_The [NativeScript examples app](https://www.nativescript.org/nativescript-example-application), which you can try for yourself by searching for “NativeScript Examples” in the [iOS App Store](https://itunes.apple.com/us/app/examples-nativescript/id1046772499) or [Google Play](https://play.google.com/store/apps/details?id=org.nativescript.examples)._

-This approach was popularized in 2015 by the releases of Facebook’s React Native, and Progress’s NativeScript, which today are the two most popular frameworks for building JavaScript-driven native apps.
+This approach was popularized in 2015 by the releases of Facebook’s React Native, and Progress’s NativeScript, which today are the [two most popular frameworks for building JavaScript-driven native apps](https://stateofjs.com/2017/mobile/results).

-[_Insert State of JS 2017 survey results here to prove the previous point.
-Maybe include npm downloads to further solidify the argument._]

-For JavaScript developers, using native user interface components to build your applications is both a great and a horrible thing.
-It’s great because using native iOS and Android UI components means your applications automatically look right on the platforms you’re building for.
+For JavaScript developers, using native user interface components to build your applications is kind of cool, but also potentially challenging.
+It’s cool because using native iOS and Android UI components means your applications automatically look right on the platforms you’re building for.
 You don’t have to worry about styling your app to make your navigation bar look like a `UINavigationBar` on iOS or a `Toolbar` on Android, because you’re using those elements already.

 For example, here is how the NativeScript `<ActionBar>` UI component renders on iOS and Android.